 “They everywhere…you better hide.”
 Then Nha, who was usually wasted on Vietnamese “33” beer by this time, shrieked with laughter.
 “Không Quan trọng!”
 (It doesn’t matter).
 We kill all number ten V.C.”

 I retreated into my room.
 In the distance, there were more heavy explosions—what sounded like 80 mm mortar rounds and 130mm heavy artillery hitting Tan Son Nhut, Saigon’s main airport some 7 miles away.
-The temperature was already approaching 90 degrees as I got dressed, and the sun wasn’t even up.
+As I got dressed, the temperature was already approaching 90 degrees, and the sun wasn’t even up.
 I decided to forgo what would have been a cold shower.
 I needed to get downstairs to see what was going on.

 Was this it?
 I can recall thinking.
 Is this the end?
 As it turned out, America’s disastrous crusade in Vietnam was indeed over.
 And this was the way it would end: not with honor, as one president had suggested, but in disgrace and humiliation and chaos.